What Is Construction Accident Law?

 Workers’ Compensation

-The availability of workers’ comp can vary by state—some states do not allow employees to file claims if the employee’s own negligence contributed to their injury, and some states don’t extend protections to agriculture workers.
+The availability of workers’ comp can vary by state.
+Some states don’t allow employees to file claims if the employee’s own negligence contributed to their injury.
+Other states don’t extend protections to agriculture workers.
 Before filing a claim, you will want to make sure you are covered in your jurisdiction.
-Learn more about workers’ comp.

 Personal Injury

 Personal injury is a complex area of law that often involves agencies like OSHA or large manufacturers.
 This area of law is also highly state-specific.
-There are two common claims that usually arise from construction accidents: negligence and products liability.
+There are two common claims that usually arise from construction accidents: Negligence and product liability.

 Negligence

 If you believe your employer caused the accident at your construction site, you may want to consider a negligence claim for your personal injury lawsuit.
-Negligence is a legal theory that is used when one person did not act reasonably or carefully and thereby caused harm to another person.
+Negligence is a legal theory that is used when one person failed to act reasonably or carefully and thereby caused harm to another person.

 Products Liability